fysoul17/firebase_auth_simplify/README.md

 ## Getting Started

+### Firebase Auth Setup
 This project uses firebase_auth package and is just a wrapper of it.
-So please make sure you follow configuration instruction of [firebase_auth](https://pub.dev/packages/firebase_auth).
+So please make sure you follow setup instruction of [firebase_auth](https://pub.dev/packages/firebase_auth).

 You basically need to [set google services](https://pub.dev/packages/firebase_auth) at Android build.gradle files, and then **you must [add App](https://codelabs.developers.google.com/codelabs/flutter-firebase/index.html#6) at Firebase Console**.